pyodide/pyodide/docs/new_packages.md

 (This key is not in the Conda spec).

+#### `build/cxxflags`

+Extra arguments to pass to the compiler when building C++ files for WebAssembly.
+Note that both clfags and cxxflags will be used when compiling C++ files.
+A common example would be to use -std=c++11 for code that makes use of C++11 features.

+(This key is not in the Conda spec).

 #### `build/ldflags`

 Extra arguments to pass to the linker when building for WebAssembly.